niklasfrykholm/blog/2012/hack-day-report.md

 	Vector3 normal;
 	float offset;
 };
-HashMap&lt;uint64, CollisionPlane> _cache;
+HashMap<uint64, CollisionPlane> _cache;
 ```

-(Side note: Unless I'm worried about hash function collisions, I prefer to hash my keys *before* I insert them in the *HashMap* and just use a `HashMap&lt;uint64,T>` instead of `HashMap&lt;MyComplicatedKeyStruct,T>`.
+(Side note: Unless I'm worried about hash function collisions, I prefer to hash my keys *before* I insert them in the *HashMap* and just use a `HashMap<uint64,T>` instead of `HashMap<MyComplicatedKeyStruct,T>`.
 That way the hash map uses less memory and lookups can be done with a simple modulo operation.)

 Whenever I do a particle raycast I store the result in the cache.
 When particles are spawned they lookup their collision plane in the cache.
 Particles also query the cache every time they bounce, since that typically means they will be traveling in a new direction.